Essar Group: History

 In 2018, Essar signed an offtake agreement with GAIL for Raniganj East CBM block production.
-Essar Oil & Gas Exploration & Production Ltd. (EOGEPL) owns India's highest producing coal bed methane block in Raniganj, West Bengal.
+Essar Oil & Gas Exploration & Production Ltd. (EOGEPL) owns coal bed methane producing block in Raniganj, West Bengal.

 In 2019, EOGEPL received environment clearance for exploring shale gas reserves in Raniganj block, West Bengal.

 In November 2019, ArcelorMittal won approval from the Supreme Court to take over Essar Steel and pay the creditors with equal rights.
 ArcelorMittal’s bid of Rs 42,000 crore was considered over Essar’s bid of Rs 54,000 crore.

-In March 2020, Essar Group was successful in cutting down the residual debt by 70% to about Rs.
-12,000 crore.
+In March 2020, Moneycontrol reported that Essar Group had cut down debt by 70% to about ₹12,000 crore.

+Press research from 2026 showed that in 2020 the Essar Groups debt with the Russian state controlled VTB Bank rose to Euro 2,35 billion.

-Essar has established Vertex Hydrogen under the UK's HyNet project with Progressive Energy in December 2021 to help drive energy transition in the UK.
+Essar has established Vertex Hydrogen in the UK.

+After the Russian invasion of Ukraine in February 2022 and the following sanctions against representatives the VTB bank, press research indicates that Essar moved it's management for the dept with the Russian bank from Cyprus in the European Union to Mauritius, where the sanctions did not apply.

 In September 2022, Essar Oil UK completed an offtake agreement with Vertex Hydrogen to facilitate hydrogen supply of 280 MW to decarbonize its plants.

-In November 2022, the Essar Group has become a debt-free company (cleared $25 billion in liabilities) by selling its power plant and captive ports to ArcelorMittal Nippon Steel at a deal value of $2.05 billion.
+In November 2022, the Essar Group reportedly became debt-free after clearing $25 billion in liabilities, following the sale of its power plant and captive ports to ArcelorMittal Nippon Steel at a deal value of $2.05 billion.

-In 2023, EOGEPL (Essar Oil and Gas Exploration and Production) announced plans to invest Rs.
-2,000 crore over the next two years in Raniganj to increase its coal bed methane (CBM) production capacity.
-However, in 2024, the company revised its investment plans.
-A senior executive stated that EOGEPL now intends to invest up to Rs.
-3,000 crore in its Raniganj CBM block to further boost gas production.
-The company aims to increase its contribution to India's overall gas output to 5% within the next five years.

-Business transformation

-Effectively debt-free, Essar is investing in decarbonization, decentralization, and digitalization, wherein it is getting into sustainable businesses like blue & green hydrogen, LNG, biofuels, green ammonia, and green steel.

-Under Essar Energy Transition (EET), the company plans to invest $2.4 billion in Stanlow (UK), between Liverpool and Manchester, and $1.2 billion in India to develop a range of low-carbon energy transition projects.

-Essar is also foraying into steel manufacturing with plans to set up a 4Mtpa green flat steel complex in Saudi Arabia and an iron ore pellet plant in Odisha.

-Essar invests in infrastructure and logistics to decentralize heavy trucking through LNG trucks.
-Its company, GreenLine, owns a fleet of LNG trucks that have collaborated with Tata Steel, JK Lakshmi Cement, Nestlé, and others.